TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

                 - There is a refactor below that should help sooo much for all of this.
         - [x] If doesn't exist, then use world space input for both movement and turning.
             - I.e. the current solution (well, not after this change).
-        - [ ] BUG: Fix the one bug where the running animation gets stuck after the attack animation.
+        - [x] BUG: Fix the one bug where the running animation gets stuck after the attack animation.
 It's kinda weird?
             - Ok the bug appears to happen when it's a turnaround angle-level turn while doing the attack animation, and the char cannot turn around.
                 - Ok, it also just happens while in the running anim.
 Nothing needed here!
                 - It looks like the character just literally can't turn around for some reason.
+        - [ ] Make Grounded not just use the magnitude.
+Have it use the actual root motion delta pos but rotated from the facing direction.

 - [ ] Separate root motion update from updating hitcapsule positions.
 (To fix the 1 sim-tick lag)
     - [ ] Put root motion fetch after player input and before input_controlled_char_mvt()